Travel Safety

 Risk Assessment & Crisis Management

-All program leaders and co-leaders are required to attend the Risk Assessment & Crisis Management training annually.
+All program leaders and co-leaders are required to attend the Health & Safety Briefing annually.

-The Risk Assessment & Crisis Management training offers ways to assess risk, reduce risk potential, student conduct reporting requirements, resources for program leaders, and how to respond to crises more effectively.
-Register for the workshop online through the UTSA Training Portal.
+The Health & Safety Briefing training offers ways to assess risk, reduce risk potential, student conduct reporting requirements, resources for program leaders, and how to respond to crises more effectively.

 Program Leader Study Abroad Handbook